 In google, it comes up as Free Natural Hot Springs River.

 Explore Through the Mistico Hanging Bridges

 If you are in hopes of seeing some wildlife, you can miss the Mistico Arenal Hanging Bridges – also known as Arenal Hanging Bridges Park!
-Not only is it one of the best things to do in La Fortuna, Costa Rica, but it is also known as one of the most Instagrammable places in La Fortuna.
+Not only is it one of the best things to do in La Fortuna, Costa Rica, but it is also known as one of the best things to do in Costa Rica overall.

 There are 7 hanging suspension bridges that take you down well-paved paths through the jungle.
 You can also see lovely views of Mt.
 Arenal Volcano here.

 I would highly recommend a tour guide when visiting if you would like to see wildlife.
 Nature is not guaranteed, but these pros know how to spot it!
 We went on this guided tour, and our guide Andres was incredible!
 He pointed out bats, snakes, frogs, monkeys, and more!
 Without our guide, we likely would have missed out on most of the wildlife.